lloydeverett/linear-importer/README.md

 # linear-importer

-Grabs Linear projects and their milestones using the Linear API and prints them out as a CSV.
+This tool grabs content via the Linear API and produces JSON files for Linear models (projects, milestones, users, etc.).

-The intention is to be able to import the file into OmniPlan.
+The resulting files are then loaded into a SQLite database for further manipulation and querying.

 ## Setup